eyanoapp/opensigl/docs/en/finance/accounts.md

 ## Navigating the Accounts List

-BHIMA presents the list of accounts has a tree of parent and child accounts.
+OpenSIGL presents the list of accounts has a tree of parent and child accounts.
 Parent accounts are _title_ accounts, are presented in bold, and can contain zero or more child accounts.
 These child accounts are displayed slightly indented underneath the parent accounts.

 <div class="bs-callout bs-callout-primary">
 <h4>Note!</h4>